streamingfast/hivemapper-fleet-management/README.md

 <img src="images/Fleet-UI/3.png">

 In the [Hivemapper Explorer](https://hivemapper.com/explorer), open the menu and select Fleet Management.
-Now that you're in your fleet dashboard, you're ready to add your first driver.
+Now that you're in your fleet dashboard, you're ready to add your first member.
 Click on the "+Add a Member" button to get started.
-You can assign them a name, to help you keep your fleet organized.
-Then paste in the Solana address of the driver you'd like to add.
-The driver will need to provide this to you after they have set up their [Phantom](https://phantom.app) wallet.
+You can assign them a nickname, to help you keep your fleet organized.
+Then paste in the Solana address of the member you'd like to add.
+The member will need to provide this to you after they have set up their [Phantom](https://phantom.app) wallet.

 <img src="images/Fleet-UI/4.png">

 > **Note**
-> The driver must use a brand new Solana address that has never connected to Hivemapper when joining a fleet.
+> The member must use a brand new Solana address that has never connected to Hivemapper when joining a fleet.
 If they have connected in any way to Hivemapper with this address, it will not allow them to join your fleet, and they will need to give you a new address to be added with.

 <img src="images/Fleet-UI/5.png">

 You will then be presented a QR code, as well as a button to copy a link which you must send to the driver.
-The driver can either scan the QR code on their phone, or open the link on their device where they have Phantom installed, and sign the requests to join your fleet.
+The member can either scan the QR code on their phone, or open the link on their device where they have Phantom installed, and sign the requests to join your fleet.

 > **Warning**
-> The driver will need to accept your request to join your fleet within 10 minutes of starting this step.
+> The member will need to accept your request to join your fleet within 10 minutes of starting this step.

-This is what the driver will see once they've opened the link you have provided them:
+This is what the member will see once they've opened the link you have provided them:

 <img src="images/Fleet-UI/6.png">